 Wharf additions completed.
 Berths have 25 feet of water at low spring tide - Port has sufficient deep water space for some years.
-As soon as dredging finishes for wharves, begins in inner harbour where shoaling has occurred.
+As soon as dredging finishes for wharves, it begins in inner harbour where shoaling has occurred.

 Improvements not keeping pace with ever larger ships.
 NZ Shipping Co and Shaw Savill & Co. say Cut must be widened by at least 100 feet and dredged to give more depth to accommodate new ships.
 Leslie Reynolds consulted again.

 War intervenes, widening Cut postponed, decline in trade at Port, revenue falls sharply due to restricted shipping.